Jinger Duggar Shares Words Of Love For Husband Jeremy: ‘Marriage Is A Beautiful Reality’

 The Counting On star appears happy and content in the photo, almost glowing as she gazes lovingly into the eyes of her handsome husband.
 Her blond hair is worn just past her shoulders and softly curled at the bottom.
 She is wearing little makeup on her face.
 Her smile is large and bright.

 Jinger wore a pretty pink sweater in the pic, pairing it with a stunning gold necklace.
-Her left arm is wrapped protectively around Jeremy’s shoulder, her other, holding onto the bicep of his right arm.
+Her left arm is wrapped protectively around Jeremy’s shoulder, and her other is holding onto the bicep of his right arm.

-Jeremy, who wears a white t-shirt and denim jacket in the photo, is looking adoringly at his wife.
+Jeremy, who wears a white T-shirt and denim jacket in the photo, is looking adoringly at his wife.

 Several fans believe that the twosome is the most in love of all the married Duggar children.
 While this statement is an opinion and not fact, it appears many viewers of the series and followers of the family on social media believe their feelings hold true.